Parallel transport for Higgs bundles over p-adic curves: From -representations of the geometric fundamental group to Higgs bundles

-\begin{proof} (i) By proposition \ref{p:twisted pullback}, we may assume $\theta$ is small and $L$ is of degree zero after applying a twisted inverse image.
-Recall that a line bundle of $\Pic^0_{X/S}(\oo)$ is of Deninger--Werner over $\check{X}$ (\cite{DW05} claim of theorem 12).
+\begin{proof} By propositions \ref{p:trivialize differentials} and \ref{p:twisted pullback}, we may assume $\theta$ is small and $L$ has degree zero after applying a twisted inverse image functor.
+Recall that a line bundle of $\Pic^0_{X/S}(\oo)$ is Deninger--Werner over $\check{X}$ (\cite{DW05} claim of theorem 12).
 Since the cokernel of the inclusion